Content Marketing

 We all know what it feels like when we find some shared content posted on another blog – without any credit!
 The critical part here is not to go policing but instead give proper credit on your part.
 Blogging is all about sharing and participating in the community.
 And if you get a positive thing somewhere- just share it and credit it.

-Many times, a person comes from somewhere in the blogosphere and has some mean-spirited things to say.
+Often, someone comes from somewhere in the blogosphere and has some mean-spirited things to say.
 You shouldn’t react too soon and reply to them on ‘their terms.’
 It is best to attack them with kindness and calm professionalism.
 You can either address them in a quiet tone or ignore them altogether.
 If you try to get the last word, it will only increase the tribulation.
 It’s best to be the bigger person and walk away.
 If you do not respond, they will ultimately give up.
-Or you can just block them if they are proving inadequate for your business.
+Or you can just block them if they prove inadequate for your business.

 Share the kindness